Let's learn how to perfectly cook Corn on the Cob in the Instant Pot Pressure Cooker, which is easier and faster than ever.

-In India, we also enjoyed street-style Charred Corn that is rubbed with Indian spices and lime during the rainy season.
+In India, we also enjoyed street-style charred corn that is rubbed with Indian spices and lime during the rainy season.

-Few things to keep in mind while buying corn from the farmer's market or in-store.
+Here are a few things to keep in mind while buying corn from the farmer's market or in-store.

 - Look for corn with bright green and tightly wrapped husks.

-- Silk at the top of the husk should be soft and moist (dry or brown means corn is old).
+- Silk at the top of the husk should be soft and moist (dry or brown means the corn is old).

 - The corn should feel plump and solid underneath the husk when you try to feel the individual kernels.
 Missing kernels means it's infected with bugs.